RepublicOfRamona/.github/profile/README.md

 ## RULES
 1. a No spam messages (unless it falls under 1.b).
 1. b Spamming of the flag is allowed, the flag being the official flag of The Democratic People’s Republic of Ramona.

+> this is not a real Republic it is joke of sorts